HomeArticlesHow ToCalculate Probability

 P(both aces) = 4/52 × 3/51 = 12/2652 ≈ 0.45%

-Notice that the second fraction's denominator dropped from 52 to 51, and its numerator dropped from 4 to 3 — both numbers shrank because the first draw permanently changed the remaining pool.
-Forgetting to adjust the second fraction is the single most common error when calculating dependent-event probability, and it produces an answer that is too high.
+Notice the second fraction's denominator dropped from 52 to 51, and its numerator dropped from 4 to 3.
+Both numbers shrank because the first draw permanently changed the remaining pool.
+Forgetting to adjust the second fraction is the single most common error when calculating dependent-event probability, and it produces an answer that's too high.

 Step 6: Calculate Complementary Probability

-The complement of an event is "everything that is not that event," and the two together always add up to 1 (or 100%).
+The complement of an event is everything that isn't that event, and the two together always add up to 1 (or 100%).

 P(not A) = 1 − P(A)

-This shortcut is most valuable for "at least one" problems, which are often far easier to solve by calculating the opposite scenario first.
+This shortcut earns its keep on "at least one" problems, which are often far easier to solve by calculating the opposite scenario first.

 Worked example: What is the probability of rolling at least one six across four rolls of a die?

-Calculating this directly would require adding up the probabilities of exactly one six, exactly two sixes, exactly three sixes, and exactly four sixes — tedious and error-prone.
-Instead, calculate the complement: the probability of rolling zero sixes in four rolls.
+Calculating this directly means adding up the probabilities of exactly one six, exactly two sixes, exactly three sixes, and exactly four sixes, which gets tedious and error-prone fast.
+Calculate the complement instead: the probability of rolling zero sixes in four rolls.

 P(no six on one roll) = 5/6